Goldman wins dismissal of lawsuit over CDOs faulted by Senate

-NEW YORK Goldman Sachs Group Inc (GS.N) on Tuesday won the dismissal of a class-action lawsuit accusing it of defrauding investors in subprime mortgage offerings that some U.S. senators faulted after investigating causes of the 2008 financial crisis.
+NEW YORK, Sept 8 Goldman Sachs Group Inc on Tuesday won the dismissal of a class-action lawsuit accusing it of defrauding investors in subprime mortgage offerings that some U.S. senators faulted after investigating causes of the 2008 financial crisis.

 U.S. District Judge Victor Marrero in Manhattan, who had certified a class action in January 2014, said investors led by hedge fund Dodona I LLC failed to show that Goldman structured two collateralized debt obligations, Hudson Mezzanine Funding 2006-1 and 2006-2, to fail.